atorras1618/PerMaViss/DISCLAIMER.rst

 **The main purpose of this library is to explore how the Persistent Mayer Vietoris spectral sequence can be used for computing persistent homology.**

 **This does not pretend to be an optimal library.
-Also, it does not parallelize the computations of persistent homology after the first page.
 Thus, this is slower than most other persistent homology computations.**

 **This library is still on development and is still highly undertested.
 If you notice any issues, please email TorrasCasasA@cardiff.ac.uk**